dgdi/bandwidth-selection-CFM/README.md

 **validation_assessment - EJOR 2010.pdf**
 **validation_assessment - JPA 2011.pdf**

-The code to perform the validation is available in Bandwidth Selection\validation\

-The code to perform the validation is available in Bandwidth Selection\validation\

-The code to perform the validation is available in Bandwidth Selection\validation\

-The code to perform the validation is available in Bandwidth Selection\validation\

-The code to perform the validation is available in Bandwidth Selection\validation\
+The code to perform the validations is available in Bandwidth Selection\validation\